-- Subtractions/Additions from Form 3803.
-(Road Map lines, supported by Form 3803) If you elect to report your children's income on your own return, the income after the first \$2,000 is included in line 21 of federal Form 1040.
-Any California adjustments to this amount are posted here from the fifteen copies of Form 3803 that are built into the software (for reporting income from up to fifteen children). - Total other subtractions/additions. (auto-calc lines.)
-Computed as the adjustment totals from the above worksheets and Form 3803. - 22 TOTAL. (auto-calc lines) Summed separately in columns B and C as the sum of lines 7 through 21f.
+Subtractions/Additions from Form 3803.
+[Road Map lines, supported by Form 3803] If you elect to report your children's income on your own return, the income after the first \$2,200 (for 2019) is included in line 8 of federal Schedule 1.
+Any California adjustments to this amount are posted here from the fifteen copies of Form 3803 that are built into the software (for reporting income from up to fifteen children).

+Total other subtractions/additions. (auto-calc lines.)
+Computed as the adjustment totals from the above worksheets and Form 3803.